Better bounds for the union-closed sets conjecture using the entropy approach: Introduction

 In the next section, Section~\ref{sec:betterconstant}, we prove the best bound of $c$ in Question~\ref{ques:Sawin}.
 In Subsections~\ref{subsec:reduction} and~\ref{subsec:redSup_to4}, we reduce the possible probability distributions one has to consider and prove that the critical probability distributions have a support containing at most $3$ values.
 This is as such the technical core to work out Sawin's idea and to answer Question~\ref{ques:Sawin}.
 After this, we can express the problem as a minimisation problem of a function in $4$ variables and the optimisation problem can be verified with a computer-verification.
 In contrast to the detailed work in e.g.~\cite{AHS22} for the constant $\frac{3-\sqrt 5}{2}$, this is done slightly less rigorous.
 We need to take into account that the minimisation problem finds a local minimum and there is a finite computer precision involved.
 By considering some plots, we note that there are two regimes to verify.
 By observing that the extremal probability distribution is atomic (support has $2$ elements) in one regime, we prove it more precisely for that regime and conclude.
-Since the constant is not $\frac 12$ and another core method will be needed for the full resolution, an even more rigorous analysis than has been done seems unnecessary, especially as it does not contribute to further understanding the underlying principles.
-Finally, in Section~\ref{sec:proof} we summarize the proof for the improved constant on the union-closed conjecture, based on the answer for Question~\ref{ques:Sawin}.
+In~\cref{subsec:ver_combinedideas}, we give a precise confirmation by combining our ideas with the strategy of Yu~\cite{Yu22}.
+As such, we can reduce the verification of~ \cref{ques:Sawin} to a minimisation problem in two variables, which can be solved numerically with graphical confirmation.
+The graphical confirmation gives information on the behaviour on local and global minima, which in principle is not the case in our previous strategy (3 variables), Yu~\cite{Yu22} (4 variables) and Liu~\cite{Jingbo23} (9 variables for a slightly further improved constant).
+Since the constant is not $\frac 12$ and another core method will be needed for the full resolution, an even more rigorous analysis than has been done is unnecessary, as it does not contribute to further understanding the underlying principles.
+Finally, in Section~\ref{sec:proof} we summarise the proof for the improved constant on the union-closed conjecture, based on the answer for Question~\ref{ques:Sawin}.
 That is, for $c\sim 0.3823455$ we prove the following theorem. \begin{theorem} Let $\F \subset 2^{[n]}$ be a nonempty union-closed family.
 Then there is some element $i \in [n]$ that appears in at least $c\abs{\F}$ many sets of $\F.$ \end{theorem}

 So to recap, in this paper, we prove that by taking a linear combination of probability distributions, not all of them being independent, the bound on the union-closed conjecture derived with the entropy approach of Gilmer~\cite{Gilmer22} can be improved slightly.